ros2/ros2_documentation/source/Installation/Dashing/macOS-Install-Binary.rst

 * Go to the releases page: https://github.com/ros2/ros2/releases
-* Download the latest package for OS X; let's assume that it ends up at ``~/Downloads/ros2-release-distro-date-macos-amd64.tar.bz2``.
+* Download the latest package for macOS; let's assume that it ends up at ``~/Downloads/ros2-release-distro-date-macos-amd64.tar.bz2``.

   * Note: there may be more than one binary download option which might cause the file name to differ.